Yoshua Bengio

 Yoshua Bengio (born March 5, 1964) is a Canadian computer scientist, and a pioneer of artificial neural networks and deep learning.
-He is a professor at the Université de Montréal and co-president and scientific director of the nonprofit LawZero.
-He founded Mila, the Quebec Artificial Intelligence (AI) Institute, and was its scientific director until 2025.

 Bengio received the 2018 ACM A.M.
-Turing Award, often referred to as the "Nobel Prize of Computing", together with Geoffrey Hinton and Yann LeCun, for their foundational work on deep learning.
+Turing Award, often referred to as the "Nobel Prize of Computing", with Geoffrey Hinton and Yann LeCun for their foundational work on deep learning.
 Bengio, Hinton, and LeCun are sometimes referred to as the "Godfathers of AI".

 Bengio is the most-cited computer scientist globally (by both total citations and by h-index), and the most-cited living scientist across all fields (by total citations).
-In 2024, TIME Magazine included Bengio in its yearly list of the world's 100 most influential people.
+In November 2025, Bengio became the first AI researcher with more than a million Google Scholar citations.
+In 2024, Time magazine included Bengio in its yearly list of the world's 100 most influential people.

+Bengio is a professor at the Université de Montréal and co-president and scientific director of the nonprofit LawZero.
+He founded Mila, the Quebec Artificial Intelligence (AI) Institute, and was its scientific director until 2025.

 Early life and education

 Bengio was born in France to a Jewish family who had emigrated to France from Morocco.
 The family then relocated to Canada.
-He received his Bachelor of Science degree (electrical engineering), MSc (computer science) and PhD (computer science) from McGill University.
+He received his Bachelor of Engineering degree (Computer engineering), MSc (computer science) and PhD (computer science) from McGill University.

 Bengio is the brother of Samy Bengio, also an influential computer scientist working with neural networks, who is senior director of AI and ML research at Apple.

 The Bengio brothers lived in Morocco for a year during their father's military service there.
 His father, Carlo Bengio was a pharmacist and a playwright; he ran a Sephardic theater company in Montreal that performed pieces in Judeo-Arabic.
-His mother, Célia Moreno, was an actor in the 1970s in the Moroccan theater scene led by Tayeb Seddiki.
+His mother, Célia Moreno, was an actress in the 1970s in the Moroccan theater scene led by Tayeb Seddiki.
 She studied economics in Paris, and then in Montreal in 1980 she co-founded with artist Paul St-Jean l’Écran humain, a multimedia theater troupe.